Afsheen28/apache-kafta-course-notes/README.md

 * Kafka Broker: Acts as the mediator that manages the communication between producers and consumers, ensuring events are stored durably in Kafka Topics.
 * Topics: These serve as reliable storage for events, ensuring data replication across multiple servers, which enhances fault tolerance.
 * Dynamic Scaling: Consumer microservices can dynamically scale based on workload, emphasizing the importance of parallel processing of events for improved performance.

+### Messages and Events in Apache Kafka (DRAM DIAGRAM)
+* In Apache Kafka, an event is an indication that something has happened.
+For example, a user logging in or a new product being created.
+* When naming conventions, they need to be in a certain order:
+ * In past tense
+ * Start with a Noun, followed by the action performed and end with the word `Event`.
+* For example, `ProductCreatedEvent` or `ProductDeletedEvent`.
+* The difference between Kafka messages and events are:
+ * A Kafka message is described as an envelope that carries the event data, which can be in various formats like strings, JSON, Avro or even null if necessary. -> anything that can serialised into an array of bytes. -> can be a request for a future action.
+ * A message is the unit of data Kafka stores and transports.
+ * An event represents a completed action.
+ * An event is an application-level concept that represents something that happened in your domain.
+It is carried inside a Kafka message.
+* The default size for a Kafka message payload is one megabyte.
+The lecture advises optimising this size to enhance system performance, especially when managing large files (e.g., images, videos) by using links instead of including large files directly.
+* A message consists of three main components:
+ * Message Key: Used for identifying messages, can be of various data types.
+ * Message Value: Contains the event data.
+ * Timestamp: Records when the event occurred.
+ * Headers: Optional key-value pairs that can include extra metadata, such as authorisation details.

+### Kafka Topic and Partitions
+* A Kafka topic is defined as a storage area for all published messages.
+* DRAW DIAGRAM
+* Instead of sending messages directly to these microservices, the products microservice publishes events to a specific Kafka topic, which serves as an intermediary.
+* Topic Partitions
+ * Each topic can be divided into multiple partitions.
+ * These partitions are replicated across Kafka servers to ensure data durabililty and availability, even in the event of a server failure.
+ * Partitioning enables consuming microservices to read data in parallel, which enhances throughput and scales application performance.
+ * For example, when a topic has multiple partitions, different instances of a microservice can process events simultaneously, thus improving overall processing speed.
+* Creating topics and managing partitions:
+ * The number of partitions can be increased after a topic is created, it cannot be decreased.
+ * Each partition acts as a small storage unit, wherein events are stored sequentially in an append-only manner.
+* Event offsets:
+ *  Each event within a partition is assigned an offset, akin to an index in an array, which uniquely identifies its position within that partition.
+ *  It’s essential to note that once an event is stored in a partition, it is immutable: meaning it cannot be changed, deleted, or updated.
+* Retention policy:
+ * The retention policy of Kafka topics, which retains events for a default period of seven days.
+ * This duration can be adjusted based on specific configuration needs, but the immutable nature of events combined with the retention policy is crucial for maintaining a reliable event log.